srashti-02/sharma_tent_house/plan.md

 * missing_items (list)
 * late_fees (float)
 * damage_total (float)
+* missing_total (float)
+* refundable_adjustments (float)
+* booking_remaining_payment (float)
 * final_balance (float)
+* settlement_status (customer_owes/refund_due/settled)

+### Final Settlement Logic

+The return record stores the final money outcome after the event.

+The system calculates:

+final_balance = booking_remaining_payment + late_fees + damage_total + missing_total - refundable_adjustments

+Meaning:

+* If `final_balance > 0`, the customer still owes the shop.
+* If `final_balance < 0`, the shop owes a refund to the customer.
+* If `final_balance = 0`, the booking is fully settled.

 ### Reasoning

 This helps calculate losses and customer dues correctly.

+The booking section stores the pre-return balance, and the return section stores the final settlement.
+That keeps the money flow clear and prevents confusion between the quoted amount, the pending amount after advance, and the final amount after damages or refunds.

 ---